hparra/background-imager/README.md

 # background-imager.js

 Reads a directory for images with special descriptors to produce responsive CSS classes using background-image.
-It is particularly helpful when dealing with a large number of classes with 2 or more image versions.
+It is particularly helpful when dealing with a large number of classes with 2 or more image versions each.

+## Example

-A directory with the following images produces similar proceeding CSS output:
+A directory with the following images...

 ```
 noodle@1x.png